eCommerce optimization is about offering your customers an outstanding user experience. In lieu of this, there are three pillars you should focus on:

 Let’s focus on this last category.
 How do you find the issues impacting your conversion rate?
 Again, there is not a unique answer for this.
 Trust your data, take surveys, use tools like Hotjar, or integrate Mouseflow or Clicktale with Adobe Analytics to gather your website heatmap or watch session replays.
 Try not to make biased assumptions from the data you collect.

-It’s also worth running your website against a well-known UI best practices checklist.
-For example, make sure your website has guest checkout options and that its forms have less than 8 fields – including the checkout ones.
+During your eCommerce optimization, it’s also worth running your website against a well-known UI best practices checklist.
+For example, make sure your website has guest checkout options and that its forms have less than 8 fields —including the checkout ones.

 The best approach to validating a UI change is performing an A/B test.
 As you might probably know, A/B tests consist of running two versions of certain content on your website.
 An important point is making sure the users are distributed randomly across the two versions to eliminate bias.
 After you have enough data to compare, you can stop the experiment and keep the best-performing version.

 A significant component of user experience is personalization.
-40% of your customers will spend more time than planned if your website offers personalized content.
+40% of your customers will spend more time on your site than planned if your website offers personalized content.
 That unlocks myriads of opportunities for you to make your customers engage with your brand.

 The good news is that Adobe Commerce comes with many personalization features out of the box.
 For example, you can leverage Sensei integration to give your users 1:1 AI-powered personalized suggestions or search results.

-Personalization does not have to be invasive or scary.
+Including personalization in your eCommerce optimization does not mean you should be invasive towards your customers' privacy.
 For example, you can ask your customers for information.
 Doing this boosts customer engagement, according to a study.
 In addition, another study revealed that 90% of users would share their behavioral data if that means their shopping experience would be easier or cheaper.

 Just put yourself in your customers’ shoes.
 Imagine you purchased a t-shirt on a fashion website, and it fitted you perfectly.
 Next time you navigate the website, wouldn’t it be great if it could learn about your previous purchase and show you only the clothes that fit you?

-What were the main challenges you faced while optimizing your e-commerce websites?
-We’d love to hear your comments on this article.
+What were the main challenges you faced while optimizing your eCommerce website?